Fast Power Curve Approximation for Posterior Analyses: Numerical Studies

 For Settings 1a and 2a, we draw similar conclusions for the blue and yellow power curves as in Figure \ref{fig:power1} with the gamma model.
 Algorithm \ref{alg3} therefore yields suitable performance for this example when low-dimensional sufficient statistics cannot be calculated.
 Each yellow and blue power curve in Figure \ref{fig:power3} was estimated in less than five seconds without parallelization.
 For this example with the Weibull model, we cannot approximate a single posterior of $\theta$ using the same computing resources.
-While our power curve approximation method does not require parallel computing for fast performance, all power curves in our numerical studies could be estimated in a second or two if parallelized on a standard laptop with four cores.
+Each red power curve took over 12 hours to estimate using parallelization with 72 cores.
+While our power curve approximation method does not require parallel computing for fast performance, all yellow and blue power curves in our numerical studies with the conditional approach could be estimated in a second or two if parallelized on a standard laptop with four cores.
+All yellow and blue power curves with the predictive approach could be estimated in up to five seconds with the same computing resources.
 As such, our method for power curve approximation allows users to quickly explore potential designs for their study in real time, expediting communication between stakeholders of the study.